 There is a growing body of evidence about the serious short and long‑term effects of dyslexia.
-Young children with dyslexia tend to gain less pleasure from reading, and so read less.
-These children’s overall educational development is often delayed because of the need for reading and writing and spelling skills throughout schooling.
-Academic failure and a lack of qualifications often impacts on the occupational choices and opportunities in adulthood.
+Young children with dyslexia gain less pleasure from reading, and so read less.
+Educational development is often delayed because of the need for reading and writing and spelling skills throughout schooling.
+Academic failure and a lack of qualifications impacts on the occupational choices and opportunities in adulthood.

 Things that influence better outcomes